Spacewar 1 and the Beginnings of Video Game Aesthetics

-While there is still some indication for an authorship of the central star by Dan Edwards, this is much more interesting for why it had been there in the first place.
+So, while the authorship of the central star remains a bit of a mystery, it is much more interesting for why it had been there in the first place.
 As a do-nothing graphical effect, it had been put there for aesthetic reasons only, as a pure ornament!

 As I put it a few years earlier, the central star is a crucial element of the aesthetics of Spacewar!, its pièce de résistance: